Polygons

 The regular polygons are much more symmetric, having dihedral symmetry.
 If their number

-number of vertices/sides mut be even.
+symmetry, its number of vertices/sides must be even.

 The idea of a polygon as a circuit mentioned above will be discussed in more detail now.